 We’re honored to feature many talented writers on science and faith in this book (in order of appearance in the guide): Leslie Wickman, Joshua Ho, Greg Cootsona, Garrett League, Ciara Reyes-Ton, Ruth Bancewicz, Andy Walsh, Neil Shenvi, Robert Kaita, David Vosburg, Gerald Rau, Royce Francis, James Stump, and James Ungureanu.

+This project was made possible through the support of an award from the Science and Theology for Emerging Adult Ministries project at Fuller Theological Seminary.
+The opinions expressed are those of the author(s) and do not necessarily reflect the views of Fuller or the STEAM project.
 Many of you have followed along as we published initial versions of each reflection at the blog through our Fuller STEAM faith and science grant.
 We’re delighted to share the published version with you.